jtlovell/GENESPACE/readme.md

 If conda is not available on your machine, you can install orthofinder from a number of other sources.
 See [orthofinder documentation](https://github.com/davidemms/OrthoFinder) for details.

 `MCScanX` should be installed from [github](https://github.com/wyp1125/MCScanX).

-**NOTE** Due to nested dependencies in the `orthofinder` install, `orthofinder` must be in the path when called, while the file path to `MCScanX` does not need to be in the path and can be specified in R.
+#### 2.3 Open an interactive R session

-#### Install GENESPACE
+If you are planning to run orthofinder from within R, which is needed if using orthofinderInBlk (see synteny tutorial for details) and recommended when using any genomes with ploidy > 1, enter R from the terminal with either `R` (for command line interace), or if Rstudio is installed on your machine `open -na rstudio`.

-If you are planning to run orthofinder from within R, which is needed if using orthofinderInBlk (see below for details) and recommended when using any genomes with ploidy > 1, enter R from the terminal with either `R` (for command line interace), or if Rstudio is installed on your machine `open -na rstudio`.
+#### 2.4 Install GENESPACE R package

 Once in R, GENESPACE can be installed directly from github via: